 To date, most residents have been largely untouched by the fiscal crisis, watching grimly from the sidelines as Robert Citron, the 70-year-old county treasurer, resigned and pleaded guilty to six charges relating to the bankruptcy, and one of his aides was indicted on six counts of fraud and misappropriation.

 But now deep cuts in schools and services for the poor and elderly, including the area's large Hispanic community, seem inevitable.
-The ballot results means that, in effect, the well-paid, largely white middle-class Californians who vote have ensured that the non-voting poor will end up bearing the brunt of the fall-out.
+The ballot results mean that, in effect, the well-paid, largely white middle-class Californians who vote have ensured that the non-voting poor will end up bearing the brunt of the fall-out.

 "Our fears have been realised," admitted a dejected William Popejoy, the county's chief executive, who pushed hard for the tax increase as part of a package of proposals which included a 41 per cent cut in publicly- funded programmes and axing 2,000 jobs.